scottmcdowell/scottmcdowell.github.io/_posts/2015-06-15-san-francisco.md

 ---

-[WWDC Session](https://developer.apple.com/videos/wwdc/2015/?id=804) on the new system font.
+[WWDC Session](https://developer.apple.com/videos/wwdc/2015/?id=804) on the new Apple system font.